-In the case of such an incident the UK Senior Executive will (school manager) or deputy manager will aim to communicate as quickly as possible with students and parents.
+In the case of such an incident the UK Senior Executive will (school manager) or deputy managers/on-duty staff will aim to communicate as quickly as possible with students and parents.
 The manner of communication will be decided after judgement is made depending on the incident.
 The school will also be available for contact on the school phone number in office hours and via the emergency number outside of office hours.